Mija-A/resurrecting-theology/README.md

 Per-text preprocessing scripts that convert raw scholar source material into clean plain text for retrieval.
-These handle the specific artifacts of each
-document: OCR noise, running headers and footers, page numbers, footnote blocks, drop-cap artifacts, hyphenated line breaks, and non-English (Devanagari, CJK) segments mixed into the English text.
+These handle the specific artifacts of each document- OCR noise, running headers and footers, page numbers, footnote blocks, drop-cap artifacts, hyphenated line breaks, and non-English (Devanagari, CJK) segments mixed into the English text.